tylerlong/glip-ping-chatbot/README.md

 Login [AWS Console](https://console.aws.amazon.com) and navigate to [RDS](https://console.aws.amazon.com/rds/home?region=us-east-1)

-Create a PostgreSQL database, configure the security group so that it is publicly accessibly with username and password.
+Create a PostgreSQL database, **configure the security group so that it is publicly accessible** with username and password.

 Take a note of the database uri, database name, username and password, we will use them soon.